 Withdrawal/Drop Policy: It is the ultimate responsibility of the student to formally drop the class.
 You should not rely on the instructor to drop you from a class for non-attendance.
-You may drop by telephone using the STAR system , or online, or by completing the proper forms in the Office of Admissions and Records.
-To be eligible for a refund of fees and/or prevent a recorded grade of "F" or "W", you must drop the class on or before the following posted dates: October 6 - Last day to drop without a "W" and apply for a refund.
-November 15 - Last day to drop with a "W".
+You may drop the class in MyPortal or by completing the proper forms in the Office of Admissions and Records.
+To be eligible for a refund of fees and/or prevent a recorded grade of "F" or "W", you must drop the class on or before the following posted dates:

+October 8 - Last day to drop without a "W" and apply for a refund.
+November 17 - Last day to drop with a "W".